aidoskanapyanov/landing-page-the-odin-project/README.md

-# The Odin Project landing page assignment
+# The Odin Project's CSS Course - Landing Page Assignment

 This is my submission for the landing page assignment in The Odin Project's CSS course.